-to stop this movement and it was felt that its strongest impulse was at the West, where forty thousand men were on a strike for eight hours in the city of Chicago, and in order to make such an example of them, to quote the language of the Times, as to scare the others into submission, I repeat that the men in New York, capable of making such a suggestion are capable of carrying it out, of putting it into execution.
+The New York Times of April 27 urged as an easy way to settle the eight-hour movement to pick out the leaders and make such an example of them as to scare the others into submission.
+The wicked cabal of monopolists, with an organ capable of making such an utterance and giving such atrocious advice, is capable of putting it into execution, and force was to be used if blood flowed and the innocent perished.
+The McCormick difficulty of the day before, where unarmed working people were attacked by the police, transpired within five days of this threat in the east.
+Stocks went down.
+The great commercial stock centers were convulsed with apprehensions of a swift decline in values if the eight-hour strike succeeded.
+The wheels of industry remained paralyzed by the thousands of laborers who were out making the strike in favor of the eight-hour movement.
+Something must be done to stop this movement, and it was felt that its strongest impulse was at the west, where forty thousand men were on a strike for eight hours in the city of Chicago, and in order to make such an example of them-to quote the language of the Times-as to scare the others into submission, I repeat, that the men in New York, capable of making such a suggestion, are capable of carrying it out, of putting it into execution.
 Now, isn't that a fair presumption?
 Was it not worth hundreds of millions of dollars to them annually to have it done?
 Pinkerton's agency, in my opinion, contracted to carry it out; they have done such things on previous occasions.
-Often before have they done such things; it has been proven on them on numerous parallel cases of conspiracy to bring odium upon popular movements in all parts of the country, and I read to you that official circular of Pinkerton's offering himself to monopolists who wanted just such conspirators and schemes as were laid down by the Herald of New York, and the Times, Tribune and other papers.
-The Pinkertons, in their circular addressed to these monopolists said they had the men ready; they were prepared to furnish the information, and they could build up and provide a conspiracy that would break down any contemplated effort on the part of the men to receive better pay or
+Often before have they done such things; it has been proven on them in numerous parallel cases of conspiracy to bring odium upon popular movements in all parts of the country, and I read to you that official circular of Pinkerton's offering himself to monopolists who wanted just such conspirators and schemes as were laid down by the Herald of New York, and the Times, Tribune and other papers.
+The Pinkertons, in their circular addressed to these monopolists, said they had the men ready; they were prepared to furnish the information, and they could build up and provide a conspiracy that would break down any contemplated effort on the part of the men to receive better pay or an improvement in their condition.
+That is Pinkerton's own circular.
+He would carry out that which he proposes to carry out.
+He offers himself for sale to do that kind of work; he openly declares in the circular that that is his business; that he makes his living and his money by that occupation.